 Personal injuries associated with sporting events don’t always happen as a direct result of the sports activity itself.
 For instance, you might sustain a serious personal injury if a fight breaks out on the playing field or if a vital piece of sports equipment breaks at an inopportune moment.

-2. Who Assumes the Liability for a Sports Injury?
+2. Who Assumes The Liability For A Sports Injury?

 The assumption of risk doctrine aims to prevent athletes from filing frivolous personal injury lawsuits.
 According to this doctrine, sports participants who know the injury risks of their particular sport accept that risk when they agree to play.
 This acknowledgment extends to accidental injuries caused by fellow players.